Monwoo/web-starters-free/apps/mws-sf-pdf-billings/README.md

 # Clean and regenerate database for tests data to be re-generated from first test launch
 # BE CARFULL if saved data in it, do a backup :
-cp var/data.sqlite var/data.bckup.db
+cp var/data.db.sqlite var/data.bckup.db
-rm var/data.sqlite
+rm var/data.db.sqlite
+# rebuild an empty database :
 php bin/console doctrine:migrations:migrate -n
-codecept run
+codecept clean && codecept run --html

 # Re-build Actor if you update test helpers :
 codecept build